bocadilloproject/bocadillo/docs/topics/features/recipes.md

 Recipes are particularly useful when building larger, more complex applications because they allow code to be split into smaller, more manageable components.

-Recipes expose the same features as the `API` object: you can use routes, templates, middleware, redirects, static files, and hooks as you would on the regular `API` object.

 This feature was inspired by Flask's blueprints.

 ## Write a recipe